Serengeti National Park

 Safety and Security

-Wildlife is the main attraction in the Serengeti, but also poses the greatest potential danger.
-Predators such as lions and leopards, as well as unpredictable animals like elephants and buffalo, can be dangerous if approached too closely or disturbed.
-For this reason, leaving your vehicle outside of designated areas is prohibited.
-Game drives should only be done with licensed guides who understand animal behavior and how to avoid risky situations.
-Night driving is also restricted within the park due to increased danger from wildlife activity and poor visibility.
+While the Serengeti is remarkably safe, wildlife poses the greatest risk.
+Predators such as lions and leopards, as well as unpredictable animals like elephants and buffalo, can be dangerous if approached.
+For this reason, leaving vehicles outside designated areas is prohibited, and game drives should always be led by licensed guides who understand animal behavior.

 Things to do in Serengeti National Park